Mr Neil Smith

 Senior Lecturer in Paramedic Science

-• Location University of Wolverhampton, Walsall Campus, Jerome K Jerome Building, Gorway Road, Walsall, WS1 3BD
+- Location University of Wolverhampton, Walsall Campus, Gorway Road, Walsall, WS1 3BD

 Paramedic Science

 I am a Senior Lecturer in Paramedic Science having spent over a decade working in a variety of roles within several UK ambulance services.
 Although I teach across all modules on the BSc Paramedic Science programme, I have a particular interest in resuscitation, trauma and the biological sciences which underpin our discipline.
-In addition to my teaching role, I am the admissions/inclusivity lead, an external examiner for Teesside University, and an instructor for the Resuscitation Council.
-I remain clinically active.
+In addition to my teaching role, I am the joint course lead, an instructor for the Resuscitation Council and I remain clinically active undertaking frontline shifts with South Central Ambulance Service.

 The focus of my masters’ dissertation was to ascertain whether chest compressions were as effective when performed from an over-the-head position, as chest compressions performed from a lateral position in a small cohort of Student Paramedics in a manikin based simulation.
 The context to this is that both positions are ubiquitous in clinical practice and few studies had sought to discern if either position conferred an advantage in terms of quality of chest compressions.
 This small scale crossover study randomised Student Paramedics to perform either over-the-head or lateral chest compressions first and quantitatively assessed metrics such as compression depth, compression fraction and chest wall recoil.
 We found no statistically significant difference in the quality of chest compressions in either group.